This Article Is About Automated Approval From Automated Underwriting System

 The credit score the mortgage loan originator pulls originally will be the credit report and credit score it will be used throughout the mortgage approval process unless you do not qualify due to poor credit scores.

 - Borrowers who are seeking a home loan with bad credit will need a 580 FICO credit score to qualify for a 3.5% down payment FHA Mortgages

 - The borrower will not get an approve/eligible per DU FINDINGS or LP FINDINGS for a 3.5% down payment FHA loan if credit scores are below 580

-- Credit scores may have to be pulled multiple times until borrower meet the minimum credit score requirement
+- Credit scores may have to be pulled multiple times until the borrower meets the minimum credit score requirement

 - If borrower’s credit scores drop or go up, it will have no impact on the mortgage approval process